OpenVisualCloud/Media-Transport-Library/doc/aws.md

 Right-click on your running instance, go to `Networking > Attach network interface`, choose an idle interface.

-After attaching the interface, remember the Private IPv4 address allocated by AWS, this will be used by Intel® Media transport library as interface IP.
+After attaching the interface, remember the Private IPv4 address allocated by AWS, this will be used by Media Transport Library as interface IP.

 ### 4.3 Bind interface to DPDK PMD